Do Go On - 350 - Arctic Badass Peter Freuchen

 Invite them in.

-The way this works is if you're signed up on the shout-out level or above
+The way this works is if you're on the,

 I've got the clipboard out.